Juicy Pearl

 The Juicy Pearl is a relative of the Star Apple tree.
 Unlike Star Apples there is not the darker under-leaf colour; they are smaller than Star Apples and the fruit has thinner skin.

-There are only a few confirmed trees.
-Alva and DPI Gold Star Apples are as good as each other in quality with low latex and high quality; the Juicy Pearl is just different but nice, it is quite milky and the latex is not tenacious.
+There are only a few confirmed trees in Australia.
+Alva and DPI Gold Star Apples are as good as each other in quality with low latex and high quality; the Juicy Pearl is just different but nice; it is quite milky and the latex is not tenacious.
 They are heavy bearers - most Juicy Pearls are 150g to 250g with some more than 350g and they are flattened on the poles.

 This tree is assumed to be the Chrysophyllum argentium auratum